 The Kennebec County Sheriff’s Office considers drug abuse and drug trafficking to be a major factor that impacts the quality of life of the citizens of Kennebec County.
 Drug abuse and trafficking also contributes to the increase in the overall crime rates county wide.

-Sheriff Liberty has taken a proactive approach and assigned three deputies to combat drug trafficking at all levels.
+Sheriff Mason has taken a proactive approach and assigned three deputies to combat drug trafficking at all levels.
 A Deputy is assigned to local drug related issues, a Sergeant is assigned to Maine Drug Enforcement Agency, and a Detective is assigned to the U.S. Drug Enforcement Administration.

 The Detective assigned to DEA’s Portland, Maine resident office is titled as a Task Force Officer.
 This gives the Sheriff’s Office the ability to not only combat drug trafficking at the local level, but aids in the opportunity to attack large scale drug trafficking operations at their source throughout Maine and the United States.